influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/quantile.md

 ---

-The `experimental.quantile()` function outputs non-null records with values in the `_value` column that fall within the specified quantile or the non-null record with the value in the `_value` column that represents the specified quantile.
+The `experimental.quantile()` function outputs non-null records with values in the `_value` column that fall within the specified quantile or represent the specified quantile.
 Which it returns depends on the [method](#method) used.
 The `_value` column must contain float values.